 7. A Hot-Melt Glue Gun.

 The first choice in glue to build dollhouses would obviously be to just use wood glue!
-You can buy a glue gun just about anywhere, even on Etsy.
+You can buy a glue gun just about anywhere.

 The following hand tools will be used to make a dollhouse, sooner or later in the process, if you want to make your own!